Inside Twitter's new plan to combat harassment

 Twitter's verification process has also been a source of contention -- especially when alt-right users have been verified.
 The source said Twitter will be providing more context and transparency around its vetting process in the coming weeks.

-In the longer term, the source said Twitter (TWTR, Tech30) is also discussing a feature that would give users the ability to delete unwanted replies to their tweets.
+The source said Twitter (TWTR, Tech30) has also discussed a feature that would give users the ability to delete unwanted replies to their tweets.
+However, a Twitter spokesman said this function is not on any short- or long-term roadmap.

 Twitter has always had the challenge of moderating its platform but not impeding free speech, which is the DNA of the platform.